Thursday, July 11, 2024

 The following schematic is from Walker's original AES paper:

 Here, A is the low power, low distortion amplifier, and Tr1 and Tr2 form the "current dumper".
+The feedback for A is taken from the output of the current dumper.
 The load is connected to both A (via R2) and the current dumper (via L1).

 References: